A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Related Work

-\textit{\textbf{Domain Adaptation Theory}}: Ben-David \e \cite{ben2006analysis,ben2010theory} conducted the pioneering theoretical works in domain adaptation field.
-They used the $\mathcal{H}\Delta\mathcal{H}$ divergence to replace the traditional distribution discrepancies and overcame the difficulties in estimation from finite samples.
-Mansour \e \cite{mansour2009domain} extended the zero-one loss of \cite{ben2006analysis} to the general loss function of binary classification and developed a generalization theory.
+\tx{The study of domain adaptation theory is central of generalization error bound.
+They focus on providing the theoretical guarantee for prediction performance on target domain (subject).} Ben-David \e \cite{ben2006analysis,ben2010theory} conducted the pioneering theoretical works in domain adaptation field. \tx{They used the $\mathcal{H}\Delta\mathcal{H}$ (the symmetric difference hypothesis space for a hypothesis space $\mathcal{H}$) divergence to replace the traditional distribution discrepancies and overcame the difficulties in estimation from finite samples.} Mansour \e \cite{mansour2009domain} extended the zero-one loss of \cite{ben2006analysis} to the general loss function of binary classification and developed a generalization theory.
 Kuroki \e \cite{kuroki2019unsupervised} proposed a more tractable source-guided discrepancy by fixing the hypothesis of \cite{mansour2009domain} to the ideal source minimizer.
 Zhang \e \cite{zhang2019bridging} extended the theory of \cite{ben2010theory} to multiple classes by introducing margin disparity discrepancy (MDD), which can characterize the difference of the multi-class scoring hypothesis.
 Zhang \e \cite{zhang2020unsupervised} proposed multi-class scoring disagreement divergence based on MDD \cite{zhang2019bridging}, that can characterize element-wise disagreements of multi-class scoring hypotheses by aggregating violations of absolute margin.